duchallenge-team/dude/README.md

 The second argument loads a specific OCR configuration; have a look at `DUDEConfig` to understand how to call different versions.

+Additionally, the data loader repository includes a script to convert a dataset to the ImDB format, popularly used in visual question answering benchmarks.

 ## Predictions format and running evaluation

 Check out our standalone repository which explains it all: https://github.com/Jordy-VL/DUDEeval